A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Abstract

 We obtained optical imaging with the NOT and the Calar Alto Observatory (CAHA) that showed an uncatalogued source fading rapidly over the first three days post-burst.
 At 4.1 days we observed in $K$-band with Gemini-North, detecting a $K = 22.4$~mag source, indicative of a strong IR excess compared to the optical afterglow light curve.
-We continued to observe in the $iJK$-bands with Gemini-North and the MMT to 10 days after the burst.
+We continued to observe in the $iJK$-bands with Gemini-North and the MMT to 10 days post-burst.
 At 6.3 days, we obtained a deep limit on the 6 GHz radio afterglow with the Karl Jansky Very Large Array (VLA).
 We acquired late-time optical and near-IR (NIR) observations with Gemini-North, MMT, the Large Binocular Telescope (LBT), Gran Telescopio Canarias (GTC) and {\em HST}.
-We obtained NOT imaging at 17.7 days post-burst that constrains an associated supernova (SN) to deep limits ($\nu L_{\nu} < 3 \times 10^{40}$~erg~s$^{-1}$, or $M_I$ $> -13$).
+We obtained NOT imaging at 17.7 days post-burst that constrains an associated supernova (SN) to deep limits ($\nu L_{\nu} < 3 \times 10^{40}$~erg~s$^{-1}$, or $M_I$ $> -13$ mag).
 This rules out a typical long GRB massive star origin to limits a factor of $>200$ fainter than the proto-type GRB-SN 1998bw (assuming $z=0.076$; \cite{Galama+98}).
-We present the full optical-NIR dataset for GRB\,211211A in Extended Data Table~\ref{tab:observations} and describe the data reduction and analysis further in Methods.
+We present the full optical-NIR dataset for GRB\,211211A's counterpart in Extended Data Table~\ref{tab:observations} and describe the data reduction and analysis further in Methods (see sections `Optical Afterglow Observations' and `Further Optical-NIR Observations').
+Notably, in $K$-band the luminosity at 4.1 days post-burst is approximately that of AT\,2017gfo ($\nu L_{\nu} \approx 8 \times 10^{40}$~erg s$^{-1}$) and the light curve fades at a remarkably similar rate to AT\,2017gfo (Figure~\ref{fig:lc_models}).